Joanna Steinglass, M.D.

 New York, NY 10032

 Dr. Steinglass currently conducts clinical research in anorexia nervosa.
-Her research aims to elucidate the neural mechanisms of anorexia nervosa, and to develop treatments to better prevent relapse.
+Her expertise includes the cognitive neuroscience of anorexia nervosa, and the development of novel, mechanism-based treatments.

 4. Steinglass JE, Walsh BT: Habit Learning and Anorexia Nervosa: A Cognitive Neuroscience Hypothesis.
 International Journal of Eating Disorders 2006;39(4): 267-75